-- ▶ Players finishing in top 3 shall be exempt from paying entry fee to our next tournament (BUDA GP-5) and may choose to enter either the Master or the Club group, irrespective of their rating. - ★ The group winner gets a trophy, the top 3 receive medals. - ▶ Players finishing in top 5, the best non-top-5 female player, and the best non-top-5 senior player (60+) will be free to choose from quality books, premium wines, and fine desserts.
+- ₱ Players finishing in top 3 shall get back their entry fees. - ★ The group winner gets a trophy, the top 3 receive medals. - ₱ Players finishing in top 5, the best non-top-5 female player, and the best non-top-5 senior player (60+) will be free to choose from quality books, premium wines, and fine desserts.